QQ: Do At-Home Laser Hair Removal Devices Really Work?

 What’s the Difference Between Getting Professional Laser Hair Removal and Using an At-Home Device?

 According to Dr. Chris G. Adigun, a North Carolina-based board-certified dermatologist, medical laser hair removal technology, permanently destroys the hair follicle so that it can no longer continue to grow.

 Conversely, at-home hair removal devices are not technically lasers at all.
 “Lasers, by definition, are one wavelength of light,” he says.
-“The most effective wavelengths for permanent hair removal are 755 nm, 810 nm, and 1064 nm.
+“The most effective wavelengths for permanent hair removal are 755 nm, 810 nm, and 1064 nm (one common device used in permanent laser hair removal is the Splendor X).
 What these at-home devices do is heat the hair shaft to the point that it singes the follicle, but not so much that the follicle is permanently destroyed.”
 Instead, devices often employ IPL, or intense pulsed light, to temporarily disable hair follicles.
 “This allows for a longer period of time before the hair can grow again.”

 Dr. Sharleen St. Surin-Lord, a board-certified dermatologist and medical director of Visage Dermatology and Aesthetics Center in Washington DC, says that most home-use devices are meant to be used every two weeks and results can typically be seen by the third treatment.
 “In one study, patients used an at-home device bi-weekly for four to six treatments.
 Mean hair reduction was 36% four weeks after the final treatment and 10% 12 weeks after the final treatment,” she says.
 This shows that if you don’t keep up the treatments, hair can grow back.